champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-1/lesson-1.8.md

 tag: Civics & Government

 excerpt: "Public Policy is made at all levels of government-local, state, and national.
 Public policies address concerns such as health, the environment, and the economy. voting is one way citizens can participate in making public policy."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 1
-  toc_type: Lesson
-  toc_number: 1.8
-  pages: 60 - 65

-objectives:
-- Define contemporary public policy
-- Identify examples of public policy
-- Describe how public policy is made

-skills:
-- core: Draw Conclusions
-- reading: Evaluate Reasoning

-vocabulary:
-- accountable
-- bias
-- contemporary
-- domestic
-- implement
-- issues
-- log
-- public policy

-key_concept:
-- concept: >
-    Public policy refers to the actions taken by government to address public issues.
-- example: >
-    Do you think the speed limit on a certain road should be changed?
-Do you wish that you paid less taxes?
-Do you think the government should do more to help people?
-Most people have opinions on these issues.
-If you do, then you have opinions about contemporary public policy.
 ---
 ## Contemporary Public Policy